-More than thirty years have gone by since U.S. Secretary of State James Baker assured Soviet leader Mikhail Gorbachev in February 1990 that if Germany remained part of the North Atlantic Treaty Organization after reunification, and if the United States "maintained a presence" in that country, "there would be no extension" of NATO's jurisdiction "one inch to the east."1 NATO, of course, later was expanded to include not just the Soviet Union's former allies in Eastern Europe but even some former Soviet republics as well, and many Russians have claimed that, in taking in those new members, the NATO powers were reneging on promises that Baker and other high-level Western officials had made as the Cold War was ending.
+More than thirty years have gone by since U.S. Secretary of State James Baker assured Soviet leader Mikhail

+Gorbachev in February 1990 that if Germany remained part of the North Atlantic Treaty Organization after reunification and if the United States "maintained a presence" in that country, "there would be no extension" of NATO's jurisdiction "one inch to the east."
+NATO, of course, later was expanded to include not just the USSR's former allies in Eastern Europe but even some former Soviet republics as well, and many Russians have claimed that, in taking in those new members, the NATO powers were reneging on promises that Baker and other high western officials had made as the Cold War was ending.
 The Americans, as Gorbachev himself put the point in 2008, had "promised that NATO wouldn't move beyond the boundaries of Germany after the Cold War but now half of central and Eastern Europe are members, so what happened to their promises?
-It shows they cannot be trusted."2
+It shows they cannot be trusted."

 What are we to make of those allegations?
 Jack Matlock, the U.S. ambassador in Moscow in 1990, thought that the Russians had a real case here.
-Gorbachev, in his view, had been given "categorical assurances" that "if a united Germany was able to stay in NATO, NATO would not move eastward."3 A number of scholars have reached similar conclusions.
-Joshua
+Gorbachev, in his view, had been given "categorical assurances" that "if a united